CristianLara/Ax/docs/installation.md

 id: installation
 title: Installation
 ---
-## Requirements

-You need Python 3.10 or later to run Ax.

-The required Python dependencies are:

--   [botorch][def]
--   jinja2
--   pandas
--   scipy
--   sklearn
--   plotly &gt;=2.2.1

 ## Stable Version

 ### Installing via pip

-We recommend installing Ax via pip (even if using Conda environment):
+You need Python 3.10 or later to run Ax.
+We recommend installing Ax via pip, even if using a Conda environment.

 ```shell
 conda install pytorch torchvision -c pytorch  # OSX only (details below)